Skip to main content

 Synergies

-• Pair with legumes if needed
+• Pair with legumes (lentils, chickpeas) for lysine complementarity [1,2].

 Preparation

-• Rinse before cooking to remove saponins
+• Rinse before cooking to reduce saponins.

 Essential Amino Acid Profile